iamsomraj/Itertools/README.md

 # Itertool
 Itertool is a repository where I have learnt several itertool functions and implemented the same

+## Objective

+The only objective is to learn the functions and it's usage so that I can later use these.

 ## Developer

 LinkedIn : [iamsomraj](https://www.linkedin.com/in/iamsomraj/) 😊